 Following your operation you will need to get up and about as soon as possible.
-The earlier you begin to get moving and mobilising the better.
-It is important to get moving early as this helps the heart and lungs to recover and may prevent constipation, stiffness and pressure ulcers (bedsores).
-You will be assessed and advised to reduce your risk of a slip, trip or fall.
+The earlier you begin to get moving mobilising the better.
+It is important to get moving early as this helps the heart and lungs to recover and prevent constipation, stiffness and pressure ulcers (bedsores).
+You will be assessed and advised how to reduce your risk of a slip, trip or fall.

 Each day as you recover following your operation you should aim to be more active.
 At first nurses on the ward will help you and teach you how to move without putting too much pressure on your arms.
-It is important that you do not put pressure on your arms until your breastbone, which has been opened for your surgery, has completely healed.
+It is important that you do not put pressure on your arms, until your breastbone, which has been opened for your surgery, has completely healed.
 However, you may have an incision to your left side instead, so you can put pressure through your arms in this case.

 It usually takes about three months for it to heal completely.
 It is important that you do not push through your hands when you stand up.
 You will need to shuffle your bottom towards the edge of the chair, take your feet back towards the chair, and keep your feet hip distance apart.
-Put you hands together and stand up.
+Put your hands together and stand up.

 The following information can be used as a guide to the first few days when you are back on the ward.
 It is important to remember however that everyone is assessed individually.
-You will be given individual advice by nursing and physiotherapy staff.
+You will be given individual advice by nursing and therapies staff.

 - On the first or second day the nursing staff may ask you to sit out of bed and walk a short distance around the bed. - On subsequent days you will be given a target to which you should walk.
-Most wards have coloured hearts on the walls which you can use as a guide to how far to walk.
-Each day you should aim to reach the next heart.